SSayerTech/tax-compliance-monitor-frontend-template/README.md

 anything.** Understanding what exists and how it's built is part of the exercise.

 You are free to modify any file in this repository.
-Restructure, rename, or improve anything you feel should be better — the existing code is a starting point, not a constraint.
+Restructure, rename, or improve anything you feel should be better; the existing code is a starting point, not a constraint.

 ---